 My husband decided he wanted to create an updated less sweet/more savory all-vegan recipe that would celebrate the goodness of the yams.
 And this is what he made.
 They taste even better than they look!

 This delicious vegan twice baked yams recipe makes a perfectly satisfying simple main or side dish.
 I love serving them not just at Thanksgiving, but all year-round.
 Subtly sweet with a hint of spice – they pair beautifully with everything from braised tofu to veggie burgers.
-They are also perfectly suited for any Thanksgiving feast.
 Not only are they a healthier alternative to traditional candied yams, they’ll look amazing on your table!

 Yams or Sweet Potatoes?